Can BJP increase its Rajya Sabha tally?

 Out of the 17 states, seven seats are from Maharashtra, four from Odisha, six from Tamil Nadu, five from West Bengal, four from Andhra Pradesh, two from Telangana, three from Assam, five from Bihar, two from Chattisgarh, four from Gujarat, two from Haryana, one from Himachal Pradesh, two from Jharkhand, three from Madhya Pradesh, one from Manipur, three from Rajasthan, and one from Meghalaya.

 In the 2019 Lok Sabha elections, the BJP-led National Democratic Alliance (NDA) registered a splendid victory with the saffron party getting majority, alone.
-However, in the Rajya Sabha, the BJP has only 82 members, well short of the 120 required for a simple majority.
+However, in the Rajya Sabha, the BJP has only 82 members, which is short of the 120 required for a simple majority.

 Of the 55 seats, 15 are held by the BJP.
 The party is likely to win back only 12 of the seats - it is sure to lose two in the Congress-ruled states of Rajasthan and Madhya Pradesh, and one in Bihar, where it is in power in a coalition government.